Jasv06/swot_manipulation/README.md

 For guidance on installation, development, environmental setup, and troubleshooting, see the section "[Implementation](https://www.overleaf.com/read/ffcfzsjkwfws)" in Joel's bachelor thesis.
 This documentation includes a description of the sensors and the robot arm which were used to develop and test the behavior trees.
 A brief description of every node can found inside the respective folders.
 In case you desired to read a more detail explanation of every node please refer to the sub-section "Implemenation concept".

 ## Current features
-- The [behavior tree](/src/swot_manipulation_bt) which replicates the old manipulation workflow.
-It is important to note that instead of the multiple go-to statements the old script had, this script allows the user to addapt the code in very easy manner through the usage of classes.
+- The [behavior tree](/src) which replicates the old manipulation workflow.
+It is important to note that instead of the multiple go-to statements the old script had, this script allows the user to adapt the code in very easy manner through the usage of classes.
+Also, reactivity and modularity were increased in comparison with the original script.

 ## Installation of this package
 **1.** Go to the source folder of your catkin workspace.